-Please indicate your preference for the following: ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies. ☑ Another age - please specify: Minimum age of 12 -18 months 2 .
+Questions - All 1.
+Please indicate your preference for the following: ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies.
+This has been proven to increase the risk of cancer in young dogs and has negative effects on behaviour and development of the skeletal system. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies.
+This is known to increase the risk of incontinence developing in bitches. □ Another age - please specify: Minimum age of 12 months unless otherwise advised by a veterinarian and only where the breed has a high risk of mammary cancer.
 Please provide reasons for your preference: I do not believe in mandatory sterilisation If a dog needs to be sterilised it should be at a time and age suitable for the type of dog and the circumstances, with advice from a Vet and a Responsible Breeder.
-If only dog for show purposes, not breeding, no sterilisation unless directed by breeder If you have a de-sexed dog, at what age was it de-sexed?
+2. If you have a de-sexed dog, at what age was it de-sexed?